Armoumad/Simple-LoRa-Communication-Heltec-WiFi-LoRa-32-ESP32-SX1276-/README.md

 ## ✨ Author

-Adapted for Heltec LoRa32 by (your name / handle).
+Adapted for Heltec LoRa32 by (ARMOUMAD / handle).

-Happy LoRa hacking!